-PAUL For Brain Recovery exists to make life easier after brain injury by providing advice and support to empower all affected by brain injury.
-We also campaign to improve services, raise awareness and promote understanding of brain injury.
+P.A.U.L For Brain Recovery exists to make life easier after brain injury by providing guidance and support to empower all affected by ABI.
+We campaign to improve services, raise awareness and promote understanding of brain injury.

 WHAT PEOPLE SAY ABOUT US